brown-band/website/README.md

 #### Components

 …live in the `components` folder if they’re used by multiple files (or are intended to be shared).
 Otherwise, they generally go at the bottom of the page they are used on.

+#### Deployment

+Deployment is via GitHub Pages because it is free for team projects (provided the repository is public).
+The workflow in `.github/workflows/deploy.yml` runs whenever you push to the `main` branch.
+It will overwrite any commits on the `gh-pages` branch, so avoid pushing anything there manually.

 ### Layouts